Here’s what I’ll be on the lookout for at flea markets, garage sales, thrift shops and more this year to add to my collections.

 Grouped together, these decorative pieces add a touch of classic colour to an otherwise neutral space.
 I love their versatility, as well as the variety of shapes, sizes and patterns that are available.
 Lucy’s collection is gorgeous, isn’t it?

 To date, good quality blue and white porcelain has been challenging to find at a good price.
-Crossing my fingers I’ll have more luck this year!
+Crossing my fingers I will have more luck this year!

-Most of my collection is made up of vases, so I’ll be on the lookout for cups, saucers, bowls and more this year.
+Most of my collection is made up of vases, so I’ll be on the lookout for milk glass bowls, cups, saucers and more this year.

 Vintage Tea Towels